-Nothing better than finish your trip to Heidelberg with a lovely evening in Neckarwiese, a large park along the river Neckar.
+There is nothing better than finishing your trip to Heidelberg with a lovely evening in Neckarwiese, a large park along the river Neckar.

 Here, you can relax and watch the beautiful scenery on the river.
 Grill a wurst, or just lie back and bask in the sun.

-On sunny days, you may find a large crowd on this riverbank, relaxing, reading, talking, or watching kids playing.
+You may find a large crowd on this riverbank on sunny days, relaxing, reading, talking, or watching kids playing.